thecodecrate/city-state/README.md

 # city-state ruby gem

-**city-state** is a very simple ruby gem that you can use to get a list of states in a country.
-Also, you can get a list of cities in a state.
+**city-state** is a very simple ruby gem to get a list of states in a country.
+Also, you can get a list of cities in a state, and a list of all countries of the world.

 ## Put this gem at your Gemfile:
 ```ruby